Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Recruiting and retaining a diverse student body is a top priority for the university.
 The University of Maryland has implemented many new efforts and programs to build strong partnerships with Prince George's County and Washington DC to recruit Black students.

-While the Office of Undergraduate Admissions (OUA) is not allowed to establish numeric enrollment goals by race, it is our clear intention to improve the recruitment, admission, and enrollment of African American students from our home county.
+While the Office of Undergraduate Admissions (OUA) is not allowed to establish numeric enrollment goals by race, and abilities were further hindered as a result of the Supreme Court Decision from June 2023, it is the university’s clear intention to improve the recruitment, admission, and enrollment of African American students from our home county.
 While there is much work to be done, the previous and current efforts have begun to have an impressive impact.
-From the fall of 2017 to the fall of 2021, the number of Black/African American freshmen admitted for the fall semester has increased by 40%.
-While we are encouraged by this increase, the number of students who have chosen to enroll has not followed a similar increase and the number of enrolled Black/African American students has realized little change during the same time period.
-As a result, OUA continues to focus its efforts on improving the yield rate among the students who have been successfully recruited and admitted to the university.
+From the fall of 2017 to the fall of 2023, the number of Black/African American freshmen admitted for the fall semester has increased by 73%.
+While we are encouraged by the increased admission volume, the number of students who have chosen to enroll has increased by 46% from Fall 2017 to Fall 2023 .
+OUA continues to focus its efforts on improving the yield rate among the students who have been successfully recruited and admitted to the university.
 [Sustained Commitment]

 In addition to the approaches already in place (all of which continue), OUA has undertaken and/or enhanced a number of efforts to target outreach efforts in Prince George’s County.
 For example:

-• Enrollment defense efforts: personalized outreach efforts designed to address student questions or rectify any outstanding issues that may be hindering enrollment for county residents.
+• Enrollment defense efforts: personalized outreach efforts designed to address student questions or rectify any outstanding issues that may be hindering enrollment for county residents, as well as prevent summer “melt” of students who intend to enroll at UMD.

-• College Access Conference: While not restricted to Prince George’s County, this day-long college application workshop for rising high school seniors will return to an in-person event (subject to COVID restrictions) targeting African American, Latinx and Native American Maryland residents and will have enhanced outreach efforts for Prince George’s County residents.
+• College Access Conference: While not restricted to Prince George’s County, this day-long college application workshop for rising high school seniors, rising juniors, and their families has returned to an in-person format.
+The program targets African American, Latinx, and Native American Maryland residents, and has enhanced outreach efforts for Prince George’s County residents.

-• College application workshops, held at the request of school counselors throughout the county
+• Customized college readiness workshops held at the request of school counselors and community based organizations throughout the county

 Critical Issue #7